crossuo/crossuo/docs/CONTRIBUTING.md

 ## Code of Conduct

-We want to ensure that anyone can contribute to OrionUO with only the next bug to worry about.
-For that reason the project has adopted the [contributor covenent](CODE_OF_CONDUCT.md) as a code of conduct to be enforced for anyone taking part in OrionUO development.
-This includes any comments on issues or any public discussion e.g. in the OrionUO discord channel.
+We want to ensure that anyone can contribute to CrossUO with only the next bug to worry about.
+For that reason the project has adopted the [contributor covenent](CODE_OF_CONDUCT.md) as a code of conduct to be enforced for anyone taking part in CrossUO development.
+This includes any comments on issues or any public discussion e.g. in the CrossUO discord channel.

 ## Copyright / Contributor License Agreement

-Any code you submit will become part of the repository and be distributed under the [OrionUO license](../LICENSE).
+Any code you submit will become part of the repository and be distributed under the [CrossUO license](../LICENSE).
 By submitting code to the project you agree that the code is your own work and that you have the ability to give it and transfer rights to the project.

 **You also agree by submitting your code that you grant all transferrable rights to the code to the project maintainers, including for example re-licensing the code, modifying the code, distributing in source or binary forms.
 Specifically this includes a requirement that you assign copyright to the project maintainers.**